Welcome to

 We encourage all applicants to check their requirements through the Applicant Portal regularly.
 Monitoring your application status is important, as we do not send individual reminders about outstanding documents.
 Please remember, it is your responsibility to ensure that all necessary documents are submitted through the Applicant Portal.
 Thank you for your attention to this matter and for helping us streamline the process.

-Effective April 1, 2026, CANNN will focus solely on its public protection role in the Northwest Territories and Nunavut.
+Effective April 1, 2026, College of Nurses of the Northwest Territories and Nunavut will focus solely on its public protection role in the Northwest Territories and Nunavut.
 Professional advocacy will be led by the new, independent Northwest Territories and Nunavut Association of Nurses (NTNAN).

 LATEST NEWS